Tag Archive: The Serpent Priesthood

 THE PRIORY INVESTIGATES: QUEST NUMBER TEN

-• St Mark Noel Park Wood Green
+• St Mark Noel Park.
+Wood Green

-• Saint Mary Magdalene Enfield
+• Saint Mary Magdalene.
+Enfield

-So our destination for Quest Number Ten was to take us in a completely different direction alltogether from our quests of before, for we were leaving the quiet of the coast and countryside behind us and were making tracks towards the urban jungle of North London.
-So why these four paticular churches?
+So our destination for Quest Number Ten was to take us in a completely different direction all-together from our quests of before, for we were leaving the quiet of the coast and countryside behind us and were making tracks towards the urban jungle of North London.
+So why these four particular churches?
 What is so special about them?
-Sure they have their fair share of unexplained tales of ghostly sightings; even quite unerving stories affecting local people & children; including poltergeist sightings and interactions over the years, but the real facts do go much deeper and relate to the purposes of our ongoing quests, including family blood lines, royal blood lines, hidden histories and long hidden pyramids so please do read on and enjoy…
+Sure they have their fair share of unexplained tales of ghostly sightings; even quite unnerving stories affecting local people & children; including poltergeist sightings and interactions over the years, but the real facts do go much deeper and relate to the purposes of our ongoing quests, including family blood lines, royal blood lines, hidden histories and long hidden pyramids so please do read on and enjoy…

 The Church itself, we were unable to gain entry to, yet we were able to film some interesting footage outside.
 All Hallows aka All Saints Church was a Zion church in times past, which is quite evident from the design of the building, however it is now an Anglican church and is one of the oldest buildings in the London Borough of Haringey, having been built as All Saints in the 12th century.
 The church has been painted by many fine artists over the years and there has even been a book written about it.
-It has it’s fair share of mysteries including that of a real life physical vampire whom roamed the cemetry for a good few years and of course because of the churches placement as one of the ‘four corners’ it has many a ghosty tale woven into its history.
+It has it’s fair share of mysteries including that of a real life physical vampire whom roamed the cemetery for a good few years and of course because of the churches placement as one of the ‘four corners’ it has many a ghostly tale woven into its history.
 The church also has connections to the Knight Templars and the Grail.

 TOTTENHAM: A FAMILY GRAVE & INVESTIGATING VAMPIRES